yernat-assylbekov/Deep-Learning-Andrew-Ng/README.md

 # Coursera: Deep Learning Specialization by Andrew Ng
-Solutions for programming assigments of Deep Learning Specialization by Andrew Ng in Coursera
+Solutions for programming assigments of Deep Learning Specialization by Andrew Ng in Coursera.

 ### Course 1: Neural Networks and Deep Learning.
 • Week 1: Introduction to Deep Learning.<br>